 Writer Jenny Trout also offered a compelling perspective in a recent Huffington Post article, one all of us writing romance should take a moment to ingest.
 I don’t disagree with her, and if we were having coffee, I like to think we would laugh over the absurd marketing characterizations we writers of the genre get to work under.
 I mean, targeting “women age 22 to 55” is kind of like hunting “wildlife” in Africa.
 No disrespect here, but are you looking to bag a crocodile or a gazelle, ‘cause there’s kind of a big difference…

 Beyond acknowledging the context in which we write and read, however, we should probably set aside questions of literary integrity and market impact – and let’s be honest: we’re going to anyway.
 Seriously.
 These issues, while interesting, change nothing, not our stories, not our drive to write them.
 They don’t change the appeal of love and intimacy in our narratives; and they sure as hell don’t have any sway when it comes to convincing readers away.

-My publisher participated in a Kobo event a couple of weeks ago wherein several of us talked about what draws us to romance, and my colleague Susan Vaughn contributed a spot-on response in my opinion.
+My publisher, Liquid Silver Books, participated in a Kobo event a couple of weeks ago wherein several of us talked about what draws us to romance, and my colleague Susan Vaughn contributed a spot-on response in my opinion.
 She said any story able to engage another human being is intellectually stimulating, suggested a good romance read draws you into thinking about all kinds of things, including humanity and your own place in it.
 “It makes you evaluate who you are and what you need and want.
-It’s like giving your brain a badly needed hug.”
+It’s like giving your brain a badly needed hug,” she argued.

 She’s right.
-And since romance is universal no matter which yardstick you use for measuring, we really do need to put these questions of salience on the shelf.
+And since romance is universal no matter which yardstick you use for measuring, we really do need to put these questions of salience aside.
 Now off I go to work on that 1,005,778th title…